 However, if you receive an inheritance after 180 days then your inheritance is protected.
 The property or money you inherit won’t be considered part of the bankruptcy estate.
 This means that the trustee won’t have a claim to it and can’t use it to pay outstanding creditors.
 In this case, your inheritance is yours to keep.

 If you have received an inheritance and are about to file or have filed for bankruptcy, you will be required to disclose those assets gained through inheritance to the court and trustee.
 If you have questions about how bankruptcy may impact your inheritance, or if you have inherited assets you want to keep, you should discuss your case with an experienced bankruptcy attorney.

 At the Ballard Law Group, we have years of experience helping individuals navigate the details of filing for bankruptcy, including helping them understand the implications a bankruptcy can have on an inheritance.
 To get your questions answered, contact The Ballard Law Group to schedule a free bankruptcy consultation.
-You can reach us by calling our office at 404-220-9906, contacting us online, or chatting with one of our representatives now.
+You can reach us by calling our office at (404) 800-9939.